 2. All-Seeing Medical Imaging

-Artificial intelligence in medical imaging is based on an extensive historical database, which enables faster, more accurate diagnosing, so that no detail is overlooked.
+Artificial intelligence in medical imaging is based on an extensive historical database, which enables faster, more accurate image recognition and diagnosing, so that no detail is overlooked.

 Zebra Medical Vision is a company that trains neural networks to detect unusual conditions in radiology scans.
 Recently, it has developed and patented an AI solution that helps detect and quantify COVID-19 on chest CTs.